-Burst suppression is actually compatible with a satisfactory neurological outcome.
-Low voltage EEG tracing in patients who are not being cooled also has a low false positive rate, but the voltage magnitude of the EEG can be influenced by hypotermia, and is therefore not very useful.
-In general, criticsm of EEG in this setting (and of its use in ICU in general) is that experienced interpreters have very high confidence in their EEG interpretations, but low inter- and intra-rater reliability.
+Interestingly, burst suppression is actually compatible with a satisfactory neurological outcome.
+Low voltage EEG tracing in patients who are not being cooled also has a low false-positive rate, but the voltage magnitude of the EEG can be influenced by hypothermia and is therefore not very useful.
+In general, criticism of EEG in this setting (and of its use in ICU in general) is that experienced interpreters have very high confidence in their EEG interpretations, but low inter- and intra-rater reliability.

-The AAN recommended this as a more useful tool than the EEG. - many patients without meaningful recovery will have normal N20 responses.
+In 2006, the AANA recommended this as a more useful tool than the EEG.
 So interesting is this modality, that CICM made it the topic of an entire 10-mark SAQ (Question 11 from the second paper of 2014).
-Absence of the N20 component with median nerve stimulation accurately predicts poor outcome, but its presence does not rule out poor outcome - many patients without meaningful recovery will have normal N20 responses.
+The absence of the N20 component with median nerve stimulation accurately predicts poor outcome, but its presence does not rule out poor outcome - many patients without meaningful recovery will have normal N20 responses.